hargoniX/master/thesis/thesis.typ

 is simplicity.
 With this ordering, only one step has to deal with the complexity of dependent types, while the other way around both steps have to.

-Dependent types generally occur in two flavors in the input fragment.
+Dependent types occur in two flavors in the input fragment.
 First, a function or inductive might take an argument that is a proof.
 This is an issue because Nunchaku has no notion of proof terms, so they need to be removed.
 Second, an inductive type may have term arguments.
-If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates work with term arguments.
+If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates allow term arguments.
 On the other hand, if the inductive lives in $"Type" u$, the term arguments need to be removed as well.

 This distinction between $"Type" u$ and $"Prop"$ generalizes to more than just inductive types.